About

 What we do differently

 We also know what we're sending.
-We know the parents, the color line, and whether the animal is healthy.
+We know the colony, the color line, and how the animals look before shipping.
 We don't ship anything we wouldn't put in our own tanks.

 How it works